inadarei/cleanjson.chocmixin/README.md

 ## Installation

-In the system menu:
+In the Chocolat application menu, find:

-    Actions -> Mixins…
+    Actions -> Install Mixins…

+dialog, find and install CleanJSONFormatter plugin.

+When installed, you can format a JSON snippet by selecting it and pressing `Cmd+Alt+J` or from menu:

+    Actions -> Javascript -> JSON -> Clean Formatting.

 ## License